IBM/zowe-cli-cics-deploy-plugin/docs-internal/CLIReadme.md

 *   `profileName`		 *(string)*

 	* Specify a
-profile for default usage within the cics-deploy group.
-When you issue commands within the cics-deploy group without a profile specified as part of the command, the default will be loaded instead.
+      profile for default usage within the cics\-deploy group\.
+When you issue commands within the cics\-deploy group without a profile specified as part of the command, the default will be loaded instead\.

 ### Examples

-   *-  Set the default profile for type cics-deploy to the profile named 'profilename':
+*  Set the default profile for type cics-deploy to the profile named 'profilename':

-* `          $  zowe profiles set-default cics-deploy-profile profilename`
+      * `$  zowe profiles set-default cics-deploy-profile profilename`